 Yes.
-If you would like an application for an Absentee Ballot mailed to you approximately 6 weeks prior to the election, please submit a request in writing (email is acceptable), using the AV Perm List Request form (link above), or call (313) 885-5800.
+If you would like an application for an Absentee Ballot mailed to you approximately 6 weeks prior to the election, please submit a request in writing (email submittal to firstname.lastname@example.org is acceptable ), using the Perm AV List Request form (link above), or call (313) 885-5800.
 A voter who submits a request will have their name placed on the permanent list; which allows an application to be mailed to you prior to each election.

 Because I registered to vote by mail and have not voted in Michigan before, I must vote in person.
 Is there a way I can vote absentee?

 Under Michigan law, if you register to vote by mail, you must appear in person to vote in the first election in which you wish to participate (this provision does not apply if you are 60 years old, disabled, or an overseas voter.)